What is it?

 Blood pressure readings have two numbers:

 - Systolic pressure, the "top" number, is a measurement of pressure as the heart contracts, to pump blood.
-A normal, healthy number is less than 120.
+Less than 120 is considered a normal, healthy number.

 - Diastolic pressure, the "bottom" number, is a measurement of pressure when the heart relaxes and is re-filled with blood.
-A normal, healthy number is less than 80.
+Less than 80 is considered a normal, healthy number.

 - As blood pressure rises over normal readings, health risk increases.
 High blood pressure is a systolic reading of 140 (or higher) and a diastolic reading of 90 (or higher) taken over time.

 Because high blood pressure typically doesn’t have symptoms, most individuals with high blood pressure — even dangerously high blood pressure levels — are unaware they have it.

 - Not getting enough exercise

 - High sodium (salt) intake

 - Chronic conditions: diabetes, high cholesterol, kidney disease, and sleep apnea